Amar Akbar Anthony (2018 film): Development

 Ravi Teja and Srinu Vaitla who earlier worked in Nee Kosam (1999), Venky (2004) and Dubai Seenu (2007) re-united for this film in June 2017.
 The title Amar Akbar Anthony was confirmed in November 2017 and Mythri Movie Makers came on board as producers.

 Pre-production was started, and the film was launched in March 2018.

 Casting

 Anu Emmanuel, who was signed as the female lead, opted out of the project in May 2018 due to date issues.
-Ileana D'Cruz was signed as the female lead in May 2018, continuing her successful collaboration with Ravi Teja after Kick and Khatarnak, making a comeback to Tollywood after last appearance opposite Ravi again in Devudu Chesina Manushulu (2012).
+Ileana D'Cruz was signed as the female lead in May 2018, continuing her successful collaboration with Ravi Teja after Kick and Khatarnak, making a comeback to Telugu cinema after last appearance opposite Ravi again in Devudu Chesina Manushulu (2012).
+Laya was chosen to make a comeback for the film since she was settled in America, where most of the film was set.

 Filming

 Principal photography commenced in New York on 1 April 2018.
 The last major schedule started in August 2018 at New York City.

 Release

 Vaitla stated in an interview in June 2018 that the film would be released during Dasara.
 The worldwide release date was announced as 5 October 2018.
 But the movie was rescheduled to be released on 16 November 2018.

-The film was later dubbed and released in Hindi as Amar Akbhar Anthoni on 15 June 2019 on YouTube by Goldmines Telefilms.